Caregiving: Making a Home Safe

 - Install smoke and carbon monoxide detectors in the home.

-Change the batteries in each at least once a year.
+Change the batteries in each twice a year.

 - Have a plan for getting out of the home if there is a fire.